Roxanne Reid - Africa Addict

 The boardwalk at De Mond follows the river towards the mouth and the sea

-You’ll find De Mond Nature Reserve at the mouth of the Heuningnes River some 23km west of Arniston.
+You’ll find De Mond Nature Reserve at the mouth of the Heuningnes River some 23km south-west of Arniston.
 The estuary is extremely popular with people who love to fish for grunter, garrick/leervis and stumpnose, and to swim.
 Perhaps my favourite thing to do here is to walk along the boardwalk in search of water birds and waders like three-banded plover, Kittlitz plover, great white egret, Damara tern and African black oystercatcher.

 The 954ha of protected land and ocean is a biodiversity Eden with small mammals like badger, caracal and porcupine, and more than 200 bird species.
 The estuary is recognised as a Ramsar Wetland of International Importance.
 Go mountain biking or hiking along the circular 7km Sterna Trail, or walk the De Mond to Arniston trail to take in dune fields, coastal fynbos, salt marshes and beautiful stretches of white beach.

-16. Visit De Hoop Nature Reserve
+19. Visit De Hoop Nature Reserve

 More things to do at De Hoop Nature Reserve

-17. Stop at other small towns in the area
+20. Explore other small towns in the area

 Cape Agulhas lighthouse